-Read on to learn more about how South Carolina’s foreclosure intervention process works and how you can benefit from participating in the process if you’re behind in your mortgage payments.
-(To learn about other options for dealing with foreclosure, visit Nolo's Foreclosure section.)
+Read on to learn more about how South Carolina’s foreclosure intervention process works and how you might be able to benefit from participating in the process.

 Foreclosures in South Carolina are judicial, which means the lender files a lawsuit in state court in order to foreclose the home.
 The lender serves the borrower a summons and complaint, and the borrower gets 30 days to file an answer (a response) with the court.
-(To learn about specific foreclosure laws in South Carolina, see Nolo’s Summary of South Carolina’s Foreclosure Laws.)
+(See Rule 12 of the South Carolina Rules of Procedure.)
+(To learn about specific foreclosure laws in South Carolina, see South Carolina Foreclosure Laws and Procedures.)

-The goal of South Carolina's foreclosure intervention process is to make sure that homeowners can explore options to avoid a foreclosure, such as a:
+The goal of South Carolina's foreclosure intervention process is to make sure that homeowners can explore options to avoid a foreclosure, such as a loan modification, forbearance agreement, repayment plan, short sale, or deed in lieu of foreclosure.
+(To get information about each of these options, see Avoiding Foreclosure: Basic Workout Options.)

-The South Carolina foreclosure intervention process is very similar to a typical mortgage workout process (called“loss mitigation” in the mortgage industry) -- that is, the borrower submits an application and the lender determines whether the borrower qualifies for an alternative to foreclosure.
-The main difference is that with South Carolina’s foreclosure intervention process, the lender's attorney must thoroughly document each step before the lender can proceed with the foreclosure.
+The South Carolina foreclosure intervention process is very similar to a typical loan workout process (called“loss mitigation” in the mortgage industry).
+That is, the borrower submits an application and the lender determines whether the borrower qualifies for an alternative to foreclosure.

 You can use the South Carolina foreclosure intervention process if: